 Machinima was one of the biggest gaming channels on YouTube and its content regularly included comedic gaming-based videos.
 Beahm’s YouTube career didn’t last long, however.
 In February 2011, he announced that he’d be taking a hiatus from YouTube to become the community manager at Sledgehammer Games.

 Sledgehammer Games was just beginning to work on two new Call of Duty titles at the time: Modern Warfare 3 and Advanced Warfare.
 Beahm eventually took a level design position with Sledgehammer and got to work on a number of maps for Advanced Warfare.

-While many fans were understandably unable to forgive Beahm for his actions, some stuck by his side.
+While many fans were understandably unable to forgive Beahm for his actions, most stuck by his side.
 Then, in January 2018, like a phoenix rising from the ashes, Beahm uploaded a video to Twitter.
-In costume, with his wife sitting on his shoulders holding a knife to his neck, Beahm announced the Doc would be returning on Feb.
+In costume, with his wife, Mrs. Assassin, sitting on his shoulders holding a knife to his neck, Beahm announced the Doc would be returning on Feb.
 5.

 Moments after going live on Feb.
-5, Beahm’s audience climbed to over 200,000 concurrent viewers.
-Beahm began to play PUBG, and as the game ticked on, so did his viewer count.
+5, Dr Disrespect’s audience climbed to over 200,000 concurrent viewers.
+The Doc began to play PUBG, and as the game ticked on, so did his viewer count.
 Doc eventually peaked at around 388,000 viewers and even won his first game back on stream.

-While it’s uncertain what the future might hold for DrDisrespect, one might recall something he mentioned in his speech at the 2017 Esports Industry Awards.
-Beahm explained how he constantly gets messages from fans who have been through real-life hardships, such as depression or war, and talked about how they say he helps get them through the chaos.
+If we put the deals worth millions of dollars aside, he’s just a man who deeply loves what he’s doing.
+It can just be seen on his face in the events he gets invited to and everything he does.
+At the 2017 Esports Industry Awards, Beahm explained how he constantly gets messages from fans who have been through real-life hardships, such as depression or war, and talked about how they say he helps get them through the chaos.
 While mentioning this, Beahm was noticeably touched.